 The legendary Italian tenor Luciano Pavarotti gave a concert at New York’s Central Park on June 26, 1993, accompanied by the New York Philharmonic Orchestra conducted by Leone Magiera.
-More than 500,000 listeners gathered for Pavarotti’s free performance on that day.
+More than 500,000 listeners gathered for Pavarotti’s free performance on that evening.

 Pavarotti’s Central Park Concert Program